 Kirby McInerney LLP Announces the Filing of a Securities Class Action on Behalf of SVB Financial Group, Inc. (SIVB) Investors

-/EIN News/ -- NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired SVB Financial Group, Inc. (“SVB” or the “Company”) (NYSE: SIVB) securities during the period from June 16, 2021 through March 10, 2023 (the “Class Period”).
+NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired SVB Financial Group, Inc. ("SVB" or the "Company") SIVB securities during the period from June 16, 2021 through March 10, 2023 (the "Class Period").
 Investors have until May 12, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 SVB is the holding company for Silicon Valley Bank, a commercial bank that serves emerging growth and middle-market growth companies in targeted niches, focusing on the technology and life sciences industries.